 That's it.
 In future whenever you start Impression it will now use this document as its starting point.
 Of course you can use this technique to customise any aspect of the start-up document.
-For example, some people prefer not to have any extra space put between paragraphs.
-If the base style is edited so that it has no below paragraph space, prior to step 7, then this will achieve the desired result.
-See the chapter Customising Impression for further details.

 Loading text files

 If a text file is dropped over the selected frame with the cursor in it, the text will be loaded and inserted into the document at the cursor position.
 The loaded text therefore takes on the styles that are on at the cursor.
 This can be a very useful feature since it allows text to be imported into a pre-set style.
 For example, if the text is required in italics then simply selecting an italic style (press F3) then dropping the text file over the frame will load this text in italics.